spainESLUQ

 Most Frequent Shipping Lines

-Local fishing fleet and occasional small cargo operators.
+Local fishing vessels and small cargo ships.

 Regional shipping lines servicing routes within Asia and beyond